-Michigan Chamber of Commerce Applauds Bi-Partisan Effort To Reform Business Personal Property Tax
+Michigan Chamber of Commerce Applauds Governor Snyder's Support, Bi-Partisan Effort To Reform Business Personal Property Tax

-LANSING, Mich., March 26, 2014 /PRNewswire/ -- The Michigan Chamber of Commerce today commended both the State House and Michigan Senate for displaying overwhelming bi-partisan support to begin phase-out of Michigan's burdensome business personal property tax while protecting local communities with full reimbursement revenue.
+LANSING, Mich., March 28, 2014 / PRNewswire-USNewswire/ -- The Michigan Chamber of Commerce today commended the Snyder Administration and both the State House and Michigan Senate for displaying overwhelming bi-partisan support to begin phase-out of Michigan's burdensome business personal property tax while protecting local communities with full reimbursement revenue.

-Senate Bills 821-830 were passed in both houses with overwhelming bi-partisan support and will soon be headed to the Governor's desk where he is expected to sign the package.
+Senate Bills 821-830 and House Bill 4478 were passed in both houses with overwhelming bi-partisan support and Governor Snyder began signing the 11-bill package today.
 The package finalizes the legislative effort to fully exempt small business owners from the tax and to begin phase-out of the tax on manufacturing.
 The package is also carefully crafted to provide full reimbursement to local governments, schools, police, firefighters, ambulance services and jail - all of whom rely on this local revenue for operations.

 "This legislative effort and overwhelming support is a testament to legislators on both sides of the aisle who worked very hard to craft good policy that will make Michigan more competitive in the race to keep and grow jobs," said Tricia Kinley, Senior Director of Tax & Regulatory Reform for the Michigan Chamber.
-"This archaic tax has put Michigan at a competitive disadvantage for decades but, through cooperation and hard work, legislators have finally identified a win-win answer for all."
+"This archaic tax has put Michigan at a competitive disadvantage for decades, but through cooperation and hard work, legislators have finally identified a win-win answer for all."

 "This is a significant development on a key business climate issue," said Jim Holcomb, Senior Vice President for Business Advocacy and General Counsel for the Michigan Chamber.
-"We appreciate the leadership of Senate Majority Leader Randy Richardville, House Speaker Jase Bolger and the bill sponsors as they worked with Lt.
-Governor Calley to formulate this important breakthrough."
+"We appreciate the leadership of both the Administration and legislative leadership on this important breakthrough."